History of the firearm: Europe

 One theory of how gunpowder came to Europe is via the Silk Road; another holds that it arrived during the Mongol invasion in the first half of the 13th century.
 English Privy Wardrobe accounts list ribaldis, a type of cannon, in the 1340s, and siege guns were used by the English at the Siege of Calais (1346–47).

 The first mention of firearms in Russia is found in the Sofiiskii vremennik chronicle, which stated that during the 1382 defense of Moscow from Tokhtamysh's Golden Horde, Muscovites used firearms called tyufyaki (тюфяки), which were of Eastern origin; this word derives from Turkic tüfäk "gun".

 Around the late 14th century in Italy, smaller, portable hand-cannons or schioppi were developed, creating in effect the first smoothbore personal firearm.
 The earliest surviving firearm in Europe was found in Otepää, Estonia.
 It dates to at least 1396.

 Firearms evolved during the 1419-1434 Hussite Wars.
-The Hussite army consisted mostly of civilian militia, both men and women, who lacked the skill, experience and often weapons and armor comparable to that of the professional Crusader invaders that they faced.
+The Hussite army consisted mostly of civilian militia who lacked the skill, experience and often weapons and armor comparable to that of the professional Crusader invaders that they faced.
 Gradually, Hussites pioneered battlefield use of firearms together with war wagons.
 Firearms were employed in auxiliary roles in 1419–1421.
 The first use of firearms as primary offensive weapons came in the 1421 Battle of Kutná Hora.
 From this moment on, firearms formed the core of Hussite tactics as well as a staple of Czech civilian possession.
 The Hussite militia used a number of handheld firearms, including píšťala, which later found its way through German and French into English as the term pistol, hákovnice, an infantry weapon heavier than píšťala, and yet heavier tarasnic (fauconneau).
 For artillery, Hussites used the houfnice, which gave rise to the English term, "howitzer" (houf meaning crowd for its intended use of shooting stone and iron shot against massed enemy forces), bombarda (mortar) and dělo (cannon).
 The first English source about handheld firearms discussed hand cannons in 1473.

 In the late 15th century, the Ottoman Empire used firearms as part of its regular infantry.
 The earliest type of Turkish hand cannons are called Şakaloz, after the Hungarian hand cannon Szakállas puska in the 15th century.